chenweiqi/lua_httpsc/README.md

 # lua_httpsc
-A non-blocking https client library for lua, it also support blocking request, http request
+A non-blocking https client library for lua, it also support http request

+## Require
+openssl >= 1.0.1
+lua >= 5.3

 ## API